 KK!HR

-From what you have narrated, it is evident that the organisation has resorted to some paper arrangement to cover up the actual reality.
-This will stand the test of judicial scrutiny, once the 'veil is lifted' and the stark reality will appear clear and vivid.
-There appears to be no escape from this, the only question is when this happen and who is going to bell the cat.
+From what you have narrated, it is evident that the organization has resorted to some paper arrangement to cover up the actual reality.
+This will stand the test of judicial scrutiny once the 'veil is lifted' and the stark reality will appear clear and vivid.
+There appears to be no escape from this; the only question is when this will happen and who is going to bell the cat.

-1. Even if there is a tacit contract between the company and its so-called contractors, it is illegal and no contract can be valid if it is violative of law.
+1. Even if there is a tacit contract between the company and its so-called contractors, it is illegal, and no contract can be valid if it is violative of the law.

-2. As regards the competence of Labour Commissioners (generally a senior IAS Officer) to decide on the questions of law, normally these matters are dealt by the Assistant or Deputy Labour Commissioner who is an experienced person from the Labour Department and so there is nothing to worry about their knowledge.
-Even in the worst case if the Labour Commissioner takes it upon him to deal with this, normally a qualified subordinate official will be helping and assisting him/her.
-The question of being an 'employee ' or not is a complicated question of law and facts so it will not be dealt in a casual manner.
+2. Regarding the competence of Labour Commissioners (generally a senior IAS Officer) to decide on questions of law, normally these matters are dealt with by the Assistant or Deputy Labour Commissioner, who is an experienced person from the Labour Department.
+So, there is nothing to worry about in terms of their knowledge.
+Even in the worst case, if the Labour Commissioner takes it upon himself to deal with this, normally a qualified subordinate official will be helping and assisting him/her.
+The question of being an 'employee' or not is a complicated question of law and facts, so it will not be dealt with in a casual manner.

 From India, Mumbai

-@Madhu sir, yes the company has a history of taking unfair action on employees over petty personal grudges.
-They will pick up some trivial human error which is very commonly done by just about anyone and blow it out of proportion to fire the employee and make them immediately leave the premises and disable their email account so that they can't gather evidence that there have been thousands of occasions in the past when such errors were just brushed away as part of work.
-Given that I am on notice right now, they are highly likely to just pick some random nonsense to terminate me and then claim that I am not eligible for gratuity because I was fired on disciplinary grounds.
+@Madhu, yes, the company has a history of taking unfair action on employees over petty personal grudges.
+They will pick up some trivial human error, which is very commonly done by just about anyone, and blow it out of proportion to fire the employee and make them immediately leave the premises, and disable their email account so that they can't gather evidence that there have been thousands of occasions in the past when such errors were just brushed away as part of work.
+Given that I am on notice right now, they are highly likely to pick some random nonsense to terminate me and then claim that I am not eligible for gratuity because I was fired on disciplinary grounds.
 Yes, they can go that far.

 @KK!HR, much appreciated.
-The second question was of priority because I really needed to know if there was a possibility of the company pulling some strings to get the labour office go in their favour.
+The second question was of priority because I really needed to know if there was a possibility of the company pulling some strings to get the labor office to go in their favor.
 As stated before, the company has influence at top levels.

 From India

-Soon after your relieving you should send notice to the company demanding your gratuity.
-If not paid, you can approach the Labour Office.
-Once it is materialised, the others can also demand it and obviously, the company will be forced to change the status of the employees.
+Soon after you are relieved from your position, you should send a notice to the company demanding your gratuity.
+If the gratuity is not paid, you can approach the Labor Office.
+Once the gratuity is received, other employees can also demand it, and the company will be compelled to change the employees' status.

 From India, Kannur

-What Madhu T K has been mentioned in his last post is absolutely right.
-Collect and keep all necessary documents in your custody and first approach for Gratuity Payment after leaving the organization.
-Once it is settled, move for the other issues.
-Do not show any court case reference at this moment to your employer.
+What Madhu T K mentioned in his last post is absolutely correct.
+Collect and retain all necessary documents in your possession and first seek Gratuity Payment after leaving the organization.
+Once that is settled, address any other issues.
+Avoid referencing any court cases to your employer at this time.

 From India, New Delhi